 What is the role of state standards in a personalized, competency-based learning environment?

 Standards guarantee every student an equal, quality education.
-In states committed to scaling personalized, competency-based learning, standards are about more consistency.
-They’re aligned to competencies that allow students to demonstrate what they know and know how to do – ensuring high quality, meaningful learning experiences for students from all tax bases and zip codes.
+In states committed to scaling personalized, competency-based learning, standards are about consistency.
+They’re aligned to competencies that allow students to demonstrate what they know and know how to do – ensuring high quality, meaningful learning experiences for all students.

 How is personalized, competency-based education integrated into career-based learning pathways?